OpenLiberty/ci.gradle/docs/installLiberty.md

 The `installLiberty` task is used to download and install WebSphere Liberty.
 The task can also upgrade your Liberty runtime from an ILAN to an IPLA license with a license JAR file [setup](#installing-your-upgrade-license) and [license configuration](#license-configuration).

 The task can download the Liberty runtime archive in three ways:
+* From [The Central Repository](http://search.maven.org/) using the `libertyRuntime` dependencies configuration or the `liberty.runtime` properties.
+This is the default installation method if a Maven repository is configured.
+The default runtime artifact is the latest version of io.openliberty:openliberty-kernel.
 * From a specified location using `runtimeUrl`
-* From the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) based on a version and a runtime type
+* From the [Liberty repository](https://developer.ibm.com/wasdev/downloads/) based on a version and a runtime type.
+This is the default installation method if no Maven repository is configured.
-* From [The Central Repository](http://search.maven.org/) using the `libertyRuntime` dependencies configuration.

 When installing Liberty from a JAR file, the Liberty license code is needed to install the runtime.
 When you are installing Liberty from the Liberty repository, you can see the versions of Liberty available to install and find the link to their license using the [index.yml](https://public.dhe.ibm.com/ibmdl/export/pub/software/websphere/wasdev/downloads/wlp/index.yml) file.
 After opening the license, look for the `D/N: <license code>` line.
 Otherwise, download the runtime archive and execute `java -jar wlp*runtime.jar --viewLicenseInfo` command and look for the `D/N: <license code>` line.

-Note: Use the `libertyRuntime` dependency to install Liberty from The Central Repository.
+Note: Use the `libertyRuntime` dependency or the `liberty.runtime` properties to install Liberty from The Central Repository.
 Use the `install` block to install from the Liberty repository or from a local file.
 If both configurations are specified, the `libertyRuntime` dependency takes precedence.

 ### Dependencies